Sefviaaa/banking-transaction-pipeline/README.md

 ### Overview
 This project implements an end-to-end batch data engineering pipeline for processing inter-bank payment transactions.
 The pipeline ingests synthetic inter-bank transaction data containing information such as originating and receiving banks, account identifiers, transaction timestamps, payment amounts, currencies, and payment formats (e.g., wire transfer, ACH, cheque).

 The data pipeline follows a layered architecture, where raw transaction data is first stored in a data lake to preserve the original records for audit and traceability purposes.
 The data is then loaded into a data warehouse, where transformations are applied to clean, normalize, and aggregate the data into reporting-ready tables.
-These transformations support common banking use cases such as settlement summaries, reconciliation checks, and transaction volume analysis across time periods, banks, and payment formats.

 Workflow orchestration is handled using Apache Airflow, enabling the pipeline to run on a scheduled basis and ensuring that each stage of the data lifecycle—ingestion, loading, transformation, and reporting—is executed in a controlled and repeatable manner.
 This design emphasizes reliability, data quality, and maintainability, which are critical requirements in banking data environments.